 5. Mistake: Choosing An Unflattering Nude Lipstick

 How To Correct It: Nude lipsticks are tricky to get right as Rihanna discovered.
 There are a lot of colors, so there’s a higher margin for error.
 Choose a nude for your skin tone.
-Typically a nude with pink undertones is best for light to medium skin tones, while a brown-based nude look best on olive to dark-skinned girls.
+Typically a nude with pink undertones is best for light to medium skin tones, while a brown-based nude looks best on olive to dark-skinned girls.
 If you look washed out, you have the wrong color.
 Here’s a cheat to find the right hue: try to match the color of the inside of your bottom lip.
 Weird, but it works.

 6. Mistake: Being Shiny, Not Dewy